alaudet/raspi-sump/docs/install.md

     tail -f 'waterlevel-20230523.csv'

+## Extra systemd commands

+If you ever need to stop raspisump

+    systemctl --user stop raspisump

+Prevent Raspi-Sump from running at boot time

+    systemctl --user disable raspisump

+If you make a change to the raspisump.conf file, you must restart raspisump

+    systemctl --user restart raspisump

+View the current status of the raspisump process

+    systemctl --user status raspisump

 # Generate Line Charts of Sump Activity

 You can automate the creation of charts at 15 minute intervals with systemd for later viewing on the pi webserver which will be configured later in this document.
 The first time it runs your webchart folder directory will be automatically created.

     systemctl --user start rsumpwebchart.timer
     systemctl --user enable rsumpwebchart.timer

+## Extra systemd commands

+Prevent charts from being automatically created

+    systemctl --user stop rsumwebchart.timer

+Prevent charts from being activated at boot time

+    systemctl --user disable rsumpwebchart.timer

+View the current status of the chart timer

+    systemctl --user status rsumpwebchart.timer

 # Test Email Alerts